fayena/PILN/README.md

 ## Electricity and heat are dangerous!
 Evaluate the risk and make go no go decision!
+I am not responsible for any injuries sustanded or fires started!!!

 ## Useful skills
 - linux command line